impet/BlazoredRecaptcha/README.md

   options.SecretKey = "My secret key";
 });
 ```

+(you can also combine this with Microsoft's standard appsettings system, I would recommend using appsettings instead of hard-coding the keys into your application)

 This will inject the RecaptchaService into your ServiceCollection.
 You can now access it from any Razor page like this: